SamRoberts/fuzzy_rust/README.md

 Practical uses of Fuzzy
 -----------------------

-The Fuzzy tool was originally created to help understand tens of thousands of generated code files which had been created from different versions of different templates with different parameters over time, and subsequently modified manually.
-The goal was to discover which template each code file was closest to, recover the original parameters, and identify what had been changed.
+The Fuzzy tool was originally inspired by a scenario where we had to deal with tens of thousands of generated code files which had been created from different versions of different templates with different parameters over time, and subsequently modified manually.
+Once complete, fuzzy should be useful in similar situations: discover which template files are closest to, guess the original parameters, and highlight later changes.

 Fuzzy needs more pattern features to handle this use case.